ArnoAlford/My-SQL-Database-Project/README.md

 First we'll generate a sales order by running order.sql and<img align="right" src="https://github.com/ArnoAlford/My-SQL-Database-Project/blob/master/Order.png">
 <br>
-inputing the Customer's ID,the product they want to buy, the quantity they want to buy and what warehouse they will order from.
+inputing the Customer's ID, the product they want to buy, the quantity they want to buy and what warehouse they will order from.
 The output from order.sql:
 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>